whtsky/Catsup/conf/README.md

 ##Supervisord

-Remember to replace `/path/to/logs`, `command=python -m catsup.app webhook --port=5555` and `user=your_username` to the right settings you want in the provided file supervisord.conf.
+Remember to replace `/path/to/logs`, `command=catsup webhook --port=5555` and `user=your_username` to the right settings you want in the provided file supervisord.conf.